Skip to Content

 Black willow trunk

-Potential Side Effects of using Willow Bark
+Potential Side Effects of using this Willow Bark tincture recipe

 1. Stomach Upset: Willow bark might upset your stomach, causing discomfort or nausea.